fastapi/typer/typer-cli/README.md

 All the functionality has been integrated into `typer`.

-The only reason this package exists is as a migration path for old projects that used to depend on `typer-cli`, so that they can notice they can upgrade it to just use `typer`.
+The only reason this package exists is as a migration path for old projects that used to depend on `typer-cli`, so that they can get the latest version of `typer`.

 You probably **should not** install this package.